MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

-Alice wants to add some CSS to style the cat pictures on the website, and Alice will want to do this work in their own branch.
+Your developer friend Alice wants to add some CSS to style the cat photos on your website.
+Alice  wants to do this work in their own branch.

 ## Setup